taskadapter/taskadapter/CONTRIBUTING.md

 The app uses several json libraries to generate and process json (for historical reasons).
 The recommended library to use in 2021 is Google GSon.
 See `JsonUtil` class.
 Other libraries were added as experiments over the years.
-They had various problems, in particular around collections, java/scala compatibility, etc. They should be gradually removed and replaced with Google Gson (for consistency).
+They had various problems, in particular around collections.
+They should be gradually removed and replaced with Google Gson (for consistency).

 ## Error reporting